javiorfo/liber/README.md

 ## Details
 - Here are more [examples](https://github.com/javiorfo/liber/tree/master/examples)
 - Every content is a **xhtml**.
 Only the body needs to be added as a content (see examples)
-- Content (Ex: Chapter) and ContentReference (Ex: Chapter#ref1) could be name with filname and id methods respectively.
+- Content (Ex: Chapter) and ContentReference (Ex: Chapter#ref1) could be named with filename and id methods respectively.
 If none is set, Content will be sequencial cNN.xhtml (c01.xhtml, c02.xhtml...) and ContentReferences will be idNN (id01, id02...) corresponding to the Content.

 ## Features
 - Default blocking creation.
 Async available too (using tokio and async_zip crates)